Also known as

-Rampant, evergreen vine to 10 m tall with smelly, milky sap and twining flexible stems that are covered in down and woody near the base.
+Rampant, evergreen vine (<10 m tall) with smelly, milky sap and twining flexible stems that are covered in down and woody near the base.
 Dark green leaves (3-12 x 2-6 cm) are hairless and dull on the top, greyish-downy underneath, and opposite on the stems.
-Clusters of 2-4 bell-shaped white flowers (20-25 mm diameter), occasionally with pink streaks, appear from December to May, followed by distinctive thick, leathery, pear-shaped choko-like pods (10 x 7 cm) containing kapok-like pulp, which splits open to disperse many black, thistledown-like seeds.
+Clusters of 2-4 bell-shaped white flowers (20-25 mm diameter Dec-May), occasionally with pink streaks, are followed by distinctive thick, leathery, pear-shaped choko-like pods (10 x 7 cm) containing kapok-like pulp, which splits open to disperse many black, thistledown-like seeds.

 Are there any similar species?

 Choko fruit is similar but leaves are more grape-like.

 Rapid growth to canopy, forming large, heavy, long-lived masses.
 Produces masses of viable seeds that can drift long distances on air currents.
 Tolerant of shade, very tolerant of drought or damp, wind, salt, many soil types, and damage, but is frost tender.
 Poisonous and irritant-inducing (not grazed).